Edmond Hall: Private life

-In April 1922, while playing in Buddy Petit's Band, Hall married 17-year-old girl Octavia Stewart.
+In April 1922, while playing in Buddy Petit's Band, Hall married 17-year-old Octavia Stewart.
 The marriage was prompted by the imminent arrival of their son, Elton Edmond Hall, who was born on July 20, 1922, but died as a child on December 3, 1934.

-On May 12, 1938, he married his second wife, Winnifred Henry from Cambridge Massachusetts.
+On May 12, 1938, he married his second wife, Winnifred Henry from Cambridge, Massachusetts.
 He met her while he was a member of the Hopkins Band three years earlier at Ruggles Hall in Boston.
 The couple had no children.
 Hall was constantly practicing his clarinet even on his days off.
-Winnie sometimes was part of his travels.
+Winnie sometimes accompanied him on his travels.
 They had friends in England whom they visited frequently.

-Throughout his career into the mid-1950s, Hall was confronted with race discrimination.
-In 1951, while playing at Condon's a film crew came in and wanted Hall to play the background track, but he was replaced with Pee Wee Russell for the actual shooting.
-Hall refused and called his union.
-Condon and the other musicians supported him.
-Losing a large audience in the south, if displaying a black man in the band was the company's reasoning.
-They did make two versions but in the end, the version with Hall was the only one released.
-Hall also recalled being talked to by police frequently, about the way he had parked his car, while others in the group were not bothered.
-On one occasion he and his wife were refused a hotel room and were forced to spend the night in their car.
+Throughout his career into the mid-1950s, Hall faced racial discrimination.
+In 1951, while he was playing at Eddie Condon's, a Columbia Pictures film crew arrived to shoot a short with the band.
+The producers wanted Hall to record the clarinet part for the soundtrack but have Peanuts Hucko appear on screen in his place, reasoning that showing a Black musician in the band would cost them audiences in the Southern states.
+Hall refused and called his union, Local 802 of the American Federation of Musicians.
+Condon and the other musicians supported him, and the union insisted that either Hall appeared on screen or no one played.
+Columbia shot two versions—one with Hall and one with Hucko—but ultimately released only the version with Hall.
+Hall also recalled being frequently stopped by police over minor infractions such as the way he had parked his car, while his white bandmates were not bothered.
+On one occasion, he and his wife were refused a hotel room and were forced to spend the night in their car.

 In 1952, Hall, Buzzy Drootin and Ralph Sutton appeared as the Ralph Sutton Trio in Saint Louis, where they played the "Encore Lounge" for several weeks.
 They were the first mixed trio there.